Major highways in the UAE you should know about

 A major part of the E11, Sheikh Zayed Road is Dubai’s busiest road.
 The expressway is home to upscale hotels and high-rise buildings with serviced hotel apartments and residences.
 This bustling road also provides connectivity to major business hubs in Dubai.

-The Sheikh Zayed Road in Dubai starts from the intersection near the Zabeel Royal Palace in Zabeel 1 and then leads to a number of popular landmarks in Dubai, including the Dubai Mall, Dubai World Trade Centre, Burj Khalifa and the Emirates Towers.
-Three of the toll gates in Dubai are located on the Sheikh Zayed Road.
+Sheikh Zayed Road in Dubai starts from the intersection near the Zabeel Royal Palace in Zabeel 1 and then leads to a number of popular landmarks in Dubai, including the Dubai Mall, Dubai World Trade Centre, Burj Khalifa and the Emirates Towers.
+Three of the Salik toll gates in Dubai are located on the Sheikh Zayed Road.

 E311: SHEIKH MOHAMMED BIN ZAYED ROAD